 - Additional mobile teams are also working to bring vaccination facilities closer to people in more rural parts of the county

-- Large-scale vaccination centres in Exeter and Plymouth are delivering the vaccine to local people
+- Large-scale vaccination centres in Exeter, Plymouth and Barnstable are delivering the vaccine to local people

 - Community pharmacies recently began giving the vaccine to patients in northern Devon, with more sites to follow